Monte Bravo MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given no output schema, description fully explains return values and edge cases (needs_action, timed_out).
-Covers behavior for both wait settings and provides all necessary context for an agent to use the tool correctly.
+Given no output schema, the description fully explains the return structure ({results, errors}) and key fields.
+It covers all necessary context for an agent to invoke the tool correctly, including edge cases and alternatives.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.